-We know the pictures from the news, the consequences from the traffic news: complete closure.
-Accident. seriously injured.
-Dead.
-Anyone who is stuck in a traffic jam after an accident on the Autobahn is annoyed at the loss of time.
-What does it mean for those affected? … – What does that have to do with snoring?
-So.
-A third of all fatal accidents on motorways are attributed to microsleep.
-A bitter truth for anyone who suspects that they stop breathing while they sleep.
+We know the pictures from the news, the consequences from the traffic radio: Complete closure.
+Accident.
+Seriously injured.
+Fatalities.
+Anyone stuck in a traffic jam on the highway after an accident is annoyed by the loss of time.
+What does it mean for those affected? ... - What does this have to do with snoring?
+Well, a third of all fatal accidents on highways are attributed to microsleep.
+A bitter truth for anyone who suspects that they have breathing interruptions during sleep.

 Sleep apnea is the most important cause of microsleep, ahead of irregular shift work, drug and alcohol consumption.
 But what is behind the disease, which is often referred to as "Obstructive Sleep Apnea" or OSA?

-Sleep apnea is defined as frequent pauses in breathing during sleep.
-The pauses in breathing lead to oxygen desaturation in the blood, and this desaturation triggers an arousal reaction in the sleeper – actually a protective mechanism of the body against suffocation.
-The problem: the wake-up reaction prevents the restorative course of sleep and especially the deep sleep phases.
+Under Sleep apnea is understood Frequent breathing interruptions during sleep.
+The pauses in breathing lead to oxygen desaturation of the blood, and this desaturation triggers a wake-up reaction in the sleeping person - actually a protective mechanism of the body against suffocation.
+The problem: the Wake-up reaction prevents restful sleep and especially the deep sleep phases.

-People with sleep apnea struggle to breathe at night, but they usually don't remember it the next morning.
-The level of ignorance is frightening: more than 80% of those affected do not know that they have sleep apnea.
+People with sleep apnoea literally struggle to breathe at night, but they usually know nothing about it the next morning.
+The extent of this ignorance is frightening: More than 80% of those affected do not know that they have sleep apnea.

 In addition to the microsleep, the higher risk of accidents results primarily from the longer reaction time.
 As the Stiftung Warentest reports, braking distances are significantly longer in driving tests when sleep apnea patients were behind the wheel.

-People who suffer from sleep apnea and therefore have increased daytime sleepiness are twice as likely to be at risk on the road as people who sleep well.
-French researchers found this out on a test track near Grenoble.
+People who suffer from sleep apnea and therefore have increased daytime sleepiness, are more vulnerable in road traffic.
+Twice as much at risk as people with healthy sleep.
+French researchers discovered this on a test track near Grenoble.

 The result of their investigation: